FoodleBerlin/foodle/README.md

 - Made cookies enfore Https and Samesite-strict
 - Turned off introspection for Apollo Server in production and added csrfPrevention and a CORS config to it

+### Deployment
+- TODO: Write

+Note: It's important to run `docker image prune` at regular intervalls, to prevent running out of storage.
 ### Attribution:

 <a href="https://www.flaticon.com/free-icons/close" title="close icons">Close icons created by ariefstudio - Flaticon</a>